sorochak/messageBoardApp-RESTful-API/README.md

-# Introduction - Message Board (Forum) Application RESTful API
+# Message Board (Forum) Application RESTful API Using NodeJS and Express
+## Introduction

 In my Web Services Class at Camosun College we were tasked with implementing a RESTful API for a Message Board Application using Node.js and Express.js.
 Prior to designing and developing the Web Service, we developed a simple front-end application in React.js.